-If you're just getting started in the hosting world, and you want to learn more about the options that might be available to you, then the first two options you should look at have to be cPanel and Plesk.
+If you’re just getting started in the hosting world, and you want to learn more about the options that might be available to you, then the first two options you should look at have to be cPanel hosting and Plesk hosting.
 These two applications are very similar, as they feature many of the same solutions to make managing your hosting experience easier.
-However, there are some differences to be aware of when you're making the choice of which control panel to use.
+However, there are some differences to be aware of when you’re making the choice of which control panel to use.

 Assessing the User Interface: cPanel is More Popular

 When it comes to using a control panel, you need to be sure that you feel comfortable with the GUI or graphical user interface.
 Because Plesk is a little younger than cPanel, some people believe that it also has a more modern, and clean interface.
 However, the truth is that many regard cPanel to be the better option because it simply feels more natural and easy to use.

 Unlike Plesk, cPanel’s control panel feels familiar, which can be important when you’re getting used to hosting for the first time.

 The Cost Consideration: cPanel is Cheaper

 Ultimately, while cost shouldn’t be the only thing driving your decision of which control panel to use, the chances are you’re going to be drawn more strongly towards the option that’s most affordable. cPanel can cost a lot less than Plesk to run, because it offers dedicated plans that last for a year at a time.
 On the other hand, Plesk offers more expensive options – particularly if you want an unlimited account.